hoangminh1109/PanaAC_ESPHome/README.md

                 ir_control: false
         ```

-    - If you're installing the ESPHome device as a separated device and communicate with AC with real IR leds (non-invasive way), use different GPIO pins for `remote_receiver` and `remote_transmitter`. **Additionaly parameter `ir_control` needs to be False**.
+    - If you're installing the ESPHome device as a separated device and communicate with AC with real IR leds (non-invasive way), use different GPIO pins for `remote_receiver` and `remote_transmitter`. **Additionaly parameter `ir_control` needs to be True**.

         ```yaml
         remote_receiver: